CedricBabeix/chrom-url-rewriter/README.md

 # WebExtension URL rewriter

-A WebExtension that rewrites URLs.
+A WebExtension that rewrites URLs on the DOM according to a .json data file.

 Works on Chrome, Firefox and Opera.